huggingface/blog/audio-datasets.md

 speakers are recorded narrating the sentence transcriptions in their native languages.
 The recorded audio data is paired with a label for the language in which it is spoken.
 The dataset can be used as an audio classification dataset for _language identification_: systems are trained to predict the language of each utterance in the corpus.

+## Closing Remarks

+In this blog post, we covered how to load any audio dataset on the Hugging Face Hub with one line of Python code.
+We performed a series of generic pre-processing steps to prepare our dataset for a machine learning model.
+In total, this required just 13 lines of code, relying on simple Python function definitions to perform the necessary operations.
+We introduced streaming mode, a method for downloading and preparing chunks of audio data on the fly.

+We explored the Hugging Face Hub and experienced the dataset preview, an effective means of previewing a dataset before downloading it.
+We concluded by summarising the most popular speech recognition, speech translation and audio classification datasets on the Hub.

+Having read this blog, we hope you agree that 🤗 Datasets is the number one library for downloading and preparing audio datasets.